higgledy piggledy houses in Marseille

 And more importantly, ‘Licorne’ means ‘unicorn’ so there are unicorn pictures wherever you turn.

 Oh my ears and whiskers.
-The view from this church on top of the highest hill in the city is nothing short of spectacular, and this is my number one best place to see in Marseille.
+The view from this church on top of the highest hill in the city is nothing short of spectacular, and personally I think Marseille is worth visiting for this alone.

 From one side you can see out towards the port and the Mediterranean Sea, with the Château d’If on a tiny island in the distance.
 (The Château was actually once a prison, which in a similar style to Alcatraz was completely inescapable due to its nifty location in the middle of open water.)
 And on the other side, the panorama of the entire city of Marseille surrounded by rocky hills and mountains.
 It’s particularly stunning at sunset, and is without a doubt my favourite place in the city.